digihunch/orthweb/docs/deployment/infrastructure.md

 At the end of the result, it will summarize the actions to take, for example:
 ```
-Plan: 3 to add, 4 to change, 3 to destroy.
+Plan: 54 to add, 0 to change, 0 to destroy.
 ```
 If the plan fails, check the code and state file.
+The number of resources to add depends on the specific input variables and whether the solution has been previously deployed.

 ## Terraform Apply